cortexlabs/cortex/docs/workloads/batch/jobs.md

         },
-        "worker_counts": {               # worker counts are only available while a job is running "pending": <int>,            # number of workers that are waiting for compute resources to be provisioned "initializing": <int>,       # number of workers that are initializing (downloading images or running your predictor's init function)
+        "worker_counts": {               # worker counts are only available while a job is running "pending": <int>,            # number of workers that are waiting for compute resources to be provisioned "initializing": <int>,       # number of workers that are initializing (downloading images or running your handler's init function)
             "running": <int>,            # number of workers that are actively working on batches from the queue "succeeded": <int>,          # number of workers that have completed after verifying that the queue is empty "failed": <int>,             # number of workers that have failed